 Is the Creative Diagnosis by a Texas Dentist really a ripoff?

-My household’s level of confidence in dentistry is at an all-time low.
+My household’s level of confidence in dentistry is at an all-time low due to creative diagnosis.
 About six months ago, my Texas dentist informed me that my “bunny teeth” were likely getting in the way of my professional success, a problem he could correct with a (pricey) cosmetic procedure.

 If I let him fix my teeth, he told me, he was sure I would start “dressing better.”
 A few months later, my husband scheduled a basic cleaning with a new Texas Dentist.

 Once they had him in the chair and looked at his teeth, they informed him that the regular cleaning wouldn’t do at all: He would need to reschedule for an $800 deep cleaning.
+Creative diagnosis?
 No thanks.
+I’d rather go to Tijuana to get dental veneers.

 William van Dyk, a Northern California dentist of 41 years, saw Camm’s op-ed and wrote in: “I especially love the patients that come in for second opinions after the previous dentist found multiple thousands of dollars in necessary treatment where nothing had been found six months earlier.
 And, when we look, there is nothing to diagnose.”